Police reports frequently have mistakes, even though they are reviewed by a police supervisor before being filed.

 We have also proved the police officer was wrong by cross-examining the police officer.

 In one case, a Suffolk County police officer wrote on his police report and testified at a hearing that our client told him she lost control of her motorcycle on sand and gravel and was not hit by a car.
-After cross-examining the police officer, the Suffolk County Supreme Court Judge gave the police officer a stern warning and ruled that the police officer’s testimony wasn’t credible; he lied!
+After cross-examining the police officer, at the hearing, the Suffolk County Supreme Court Judge gave the police officer a stern warning and ruled that the police officer’s testimony wasn’t credible; he lied!
 We won the case.

 Types of Police Reports

 Police Accident Report

 When people refer to a police report, they usually mean a police accident report for a motor vehicle accident.
 In New York State, a police accident report is Form MV-104A.